iamrajiv/GSoD-2020/GSoD_2020_Project_Report.md

 ## Learnings

-I am very glad that I had the opportunity to take part in the Google Season of Docs program project.
+I am very glad that I had the opportunity to take part in the Google Season of Docs program.
 Participating in this program has helped me to:

 - Got involved with an amazing community i.e. gRPC-Gateway.
 - Learned about gRPC and gRPC-Gateway.